-The rables control program involves the commencement of the investigation of all reported animal biting reports within a 24 hour period.
-The program also involves the surveillance of rables activity in the animal populations utilizing data from Ministry of Natural Resources and Forestry and the Canadian Food Inspection Agency to determine possible future interventions.
-The health unit also enforces the mandatory rables vaccination of dogs, cats, ferrets and certain classes of wildlife.
-In situations where the individual is unable to afford the cost of rables vaccination, the health unit will issue a voucher to reduce the cost of the vaccination to the pet owner.
-The individual, to be eligible, must self-identify financial hardship to the investigating officer why their finances are in a difficult is unable to afford the cost of the vaccination of dogs are in a difficult of the cost of the vaccination of dogs.
+The rabies control program involves the commencement of the investigation of all reported animal biting reports within a 24 hour period.
+The program also involves the surveillance of rabies activity in the animal populations utilizing data from Ministry of Natural Resources and Forestry and the Canadian Food Inspection Agency to determine possible future interventions.
+The health unit also enforces the mandatory rabies vaccination of dogs, cats, ferrets and certain classes of wildlife.
+In situations where the individual is unable to afford the cost of rabies vaccination, the health unit will issue a voucher to reduce the cost of the vaccination to the pet owner.
+The individual, to be eligible, must self-identify financial hardship to the investigating officer why their finances are in a difficult i 3) Health Teaching